Planning a destination wedding can be the best decision you ever make…

 - Give your guests a heads up

 When you’re planning a destination wedding it is absolutely critical to give your guests as much advance notice as possible.
 This means sending out save the dates or a link to your personal wedding website at least 5-6 months before, so that they can have plenty of time to plan their travel and vacation time.
 Formal invitations should go out 2-3 months before.
+See this post for a detailed breakdown of when you should send out save the dates and invitations for your destination wedding.

 - Have a hair/makeup trial